usds/case-issue-api/docs/README.md

     make
     make my_client_id.p12

+### Using client and server certificates

+There is a predefined profile (`x509`) that will automatically configure the server to run a plain HTTP server on port 8080, and a separate HTTPS server with required two-way authentication on port 8443.
+Assuming you have already created local server and client certificates as described above, you can see this configuration in action with the following commands:

+    SPRING_PROFILES_ACTIVE=dev,x509 ./gradlew bootRun
+    curl --cacert ./local-ca-certs/ca.crt -E ./local-ca-certs/my_client_id.p12:justdoit https://localhost:8443/csrf

 # Deployment

 As a standalone Spring Boot jar, this application is intended to be deployed in a platform-as-a-service